thoughtbot/ruby-science/book/solutions/use_class_as_factory.md

 end
 ```

-Now an instance of `BreakdownFactory` acts exactly like the `Breakdown` class
+Now, an instance of `BreakdownFactory` acts exactly like the `Breakdown` class
 itself, and the same is true of `MostRecentFactory` and `MostRecent`.
 Therefore,
 let's use the classes themselves instead of instances of the factory classes: